lorentzo/IntroductionToComputerGraphics/projects/renderer_rasterization/readme.md

 # Three.js: 3D scene, rendering, animation and interaction

-## NOTE: Project description is under work, it will get updated!

 ## Introduction

 Three.js (https://threejs.org/) is lightweight, cross-browser, general purpose 3D library using WebGL for rendering.